Caesar’s Head – Cleveland, South Carolina

 South Carolina | SC Picture Project | Greenville County Photos | Caesar’s Head

-The land originally belonged to the Cherokee Indians, but was relinquished by the state in 1816.
+The land originally belonged to the Cherokee Indians, but it was relinquished to the state in 1816.
 In the mid-1800s, Colonel Benjamin Hagood purchased 500 acres and built a hotel here.
 A highway was constructed out to Caesar’s Head, and a small summertime community sprang up around the hotel.

-There are many legends as to how Caesar’s Head got its name, but these three are the most popular tales.
-One is about a hunter and his dog named Caesar, who accidentally fell from its famous granite cliff in pursuit of its prey.
-The distraught owner named the cliff after his faithful dog.
+There are many legends as to how Caesar’s Head got its name, but these three are the most popular.
+One highlights a hunter and his dog, Caesar, the latter of whom fell from the cliff in pursuit of their prey.
+The distraught owner then named the cliff after his faithful dog.
 Another says Caesar is a crude adaptation of sachem, the Cherokee word for Indian chief.

 Address: 8155 Geer Highway, Cleveland, SC 29635